1977 Sugar Bowl

 The 1977 Sugar Bowl was the 43rd edition of the college football bowl game, played at the Louisiana Superdome in New Orleans, Louisiana, on Saturday, January 1.
 Part of the 1976–77 bowl game season, it matched the top-ranked Pittsburgh Panthers and the #5 Georgia Bulldogs, champions of the Southeastern Conference (SEC).
 Independent Pittsburgh won 27–3, and were consensus national champions.

-After four editions on New Year's Eve, the Sugar Bowl returned to New Year's Day this year.
+After four years (1972–1975) as a New Year's Eve contest, the Sugar Bowl returned to New Year's Day this year.
+This was the first edition with a formal tie-in with the SEC champion; the initial three-year deal was announced the previous January.

 Teams

 Pittsburgh

 After an 8–4 season in 1975, Pittsburgh was ranked ninth in the preseason AP Poll in 1976, with their opener at #11 Notre Dame; they won 31–10, and the Panthers rose to third in the next poll.
 When Michigan lost to Purdue on November 6, the Panthers climbed to first.
 Pittsburgh beat West Virginia in the Backyard Brawl and Penn State at Three Rivers Stadium to finish the regular season undefeated, and were invited to the Sugar Bowl for the chance to win the national championship.
 This was the first time the Panthers had made bowl appearances in consecutive seasons since 1955–1956 (last playing in the Sugar Bowl in January 1956).

 Senior halfback Tony Dorsett rushed for 1,948 yards in the regular season, and became the first Panther to win the Heisman Trophy.